somayabusamor/Bird-Classification-System/README.md

 # Bird Classification System

 A backend system built with C# for searching and classifying bird species.
-Developed as part of the Tekshoret (Communication Systems) course project.
+Developed as part of the Bdekot (Communication Systems) course project.

 ## Features
 - Bird data storage and classification